White British: Health

-Whites have the highest rate of cancer in the United Kingdom.
+Research conducted on behalf of the Commission on Race and Ethnic Disparities in 2021 showed that white people have the highest rate of cancer in the United Kingdom.
+In 2024 it was also found that whites had the highest suicide rate of any ethnic group in the UK.

 Religion

 Statistically, White British are more likely to be Christian than other ethnic-based classifications other than Black and Roma British.
 According to the 2011 UK Census, White British are 64% Christian in England and Wales, mostly Anglican in England, while the percentage for all groups is about 59%.
 The percentage of White British who are Christians is lower in Scotland, at 55% (mainly Presbyterian there), whereas at least 54% of all Scots are Christian.
 The British country with the highest percentage is Northern Ireland, where white people are 94% Christian, while 93% of all usual residents are.
 About 27% of the White British population in England and Wales, and 36% in Scotland reported having "no religion".
 In Northern Ireland, the lowest percentage of white people who reported "no religion" in the census is about 5%.
 The 27% and 36% per cent figures for "no religion" are about the same for all groups.
 About 7% of the White British in England and Wales, and Scotland declined to state any religion.